Q-groupoids and their cohomology: Vacant -groupoids

-Let $(G,A)$ be a groupoid-algebroid matched pair.
-Then, based on the above discussion, we may form a square

-where the horizontal sides are Lie algebroids and the vertical sides are Lie groupoids.
+where the horizontal and vertical sides are respectively Lie algebroids and Lie groupoids.
 It is automatically true that $\tilde{s}$ is a Lie algebroid homomorphism; if $\tilde{t}$ and $\tilde{m}$ are also Lie algebroid homomorphisms, then (\ref{vacantla}) is an $\LA$-groupoid.

-In what follows, we suppose that this is the case.
+\begin{dfn}A \emph{groupoid-algebroid matched pair} is a Lie groupoid $G \arrows M$ and a Lie algebroid $A \to M$ equipped with mutual actions such that $\tilde{t}$ and $\tilde{m}$ are Lie algebroid morphisms. \end{dfn}